OfqualGovUK/ofqual-register-prototype/README.md

 ## Hosted prototype

 There is a password-protected [prototype available on Heroku](https://ofqual-register.herokuapp.com/).
-For access, please contact anyone in the User-Centred Design Team within DDAT.
+For access, please contact anyone in Ofqual's User Centred Design team.

 ## Developing the prototype